How much is your car worth?

-On the EPA test cycle the X7 xDrive40i gets better fuel mileage than the Expedition Max 4x4 (20 city/25 hwy vs. 16 city/21 hwy).
+On the EPA test cycle the X7 xDrive40i gets better fuel mileage than the Expedition Max 4x4 with its standard engine (20 city/25 hwy vs. 16 city/21 hwy).

 Regenerative brakes improve the X7’s fuel efficiency by converting inertia back into energy instead of wasting it.
 The Expedition Max doesn’t offer a regenerative braking system.

 The X7’s launch control uses engine electronics to hold engine RPM’s precisely in order to provide the most stable and rapid acceleration possible, using all of the available traction.
 The Expedition Max doesn’t offer launch control.

 For better stopping power the X7’s brake rotors are larger than those on the Expedition Max: